noahehall/multicloud/providers/aws/services/database/neptune.md

 ## basics

-### architecture

-- primary database: read and write operations and performs all the data modifications to the cluster volume
-- read-only replicas: up to 15; connects to the same storage volume as the primary database instance
-- cluster volume: esigned for reliability and high availability; copies data across AZs in a single region.
-- stores three fields for each connection or relationship
-- endpoints:
-  - cluster: connects to the current primary database instance for the database cluster.
-  - reader: connects to one of the available Neptune replicas.
-Each replica has its own endpoint
-  - instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate
 - availability:
   - failing db nodes auto detected and replaced
   - failing db processes auto detected and recycled